B-Marshall218/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ForEach: Executes a provided function once for each array element
+Map: creates a new array calling on a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+A function is a set of statements that performs a task or calculates a value.
+A method is an object with a function in it.

 3. What is closure?

+A closure is a inner funciton that has access to the outer function variable, creating a scope chain.
+It has access to its own chain, the outer functions variables, and the global variables.

 4. Describe the four rules of the 'this' keyword.

+This in a method refers to the owner of the method, including objects.
+When this is used alone, it refers to the global object.
+In a function, the ownder of the function is what is binded by this.
+In strict mode, it cannot bind is this is undefined

 5. Why do we need super() in an extended class?

+Its used to tell a parent’s constructor to be concerned with the child’s attributes vis versa.
+Its a more efficient way for a child to inheret the attributes of a parent.

 ## Project Set up